rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 **Therefore, I copied the instructions on abbreviations from DCRM(G); I preferred it to DCRM(B) because the instructions were published post-RDA and were slightly expanded, including the 3rd section.**

-<a name="0.5.8.1">0.5.8.1</a> When transcribing, do not abbreviate any words not abbreviated in the source.
+<a name="0.5.40.1">0.5.40.1</a> When transcribing, do not abbreviate any words not abbreviated in the source.

-<a name="0.5.8.2">0.5.8.2</a> If brevigraphs (special marks of contraction in continuance of the manuscript tradition) have been used, expand affected words to their full form and enclose supplied letters in square brackets (see [0.5.1.5](/DCRMR/general-rules/Transcription/#0.5.1.5 "0.5.1.5")).
+<a name="0.5.40.2">0.5.40.2</a> If brevigraphs (special marks of contraction in continuance of the manuscript tradition) have been used, expand affected words to their full form and enclose supplied letters in square brackets (see [0.5.5.1](/DCRMR/general-rules/Transcription/#0.5.5.1)).
 Make an explanatory note if considered important.
 If a brevigraph standing for an entire word appears in the source, supply instead the word itself, enclosed in square brackets.
 However, transcribe an ampersand or a Tironian sign (&#8266;) as an ampersand.
 Enclose each expansion or supplied word in its own set of square brackets.

 >Example:
 ><CITE>Henricus Dei gra[tia] Rex Anglie</CITE>
 >(*Source of information reads*: HENRICVS DEI GRĀ REX ANGLIE)

-If the meaning of a brevigraph is conjectural or unknown, apply the bracketing conventions given in [conjectural or indecipherable text (0.5.6.2)](/DCRMR/general-rules/Transcription/#0.5.6.2 "conjectural or indecipherable text (0.5.6.2)").
+<a name="0.5.40.3">0.5.40.3</a> If the meaning of a brevigraph is conjectural or unknown, apply the bracketing
+conventions given in [conjectural or indecipherable text (0.5.6.2)](/DCRMR/general-rules/Transcription/#0.5.6.2 "conjectural or indecipherable text (0.5.6.2)").

-<a name="0.5.8.3">0.5.8.2</a> Do not expand abbreviations or modern contractions when transcribing.
+<a name="0.5.40.4">0.5.40.4</a> Do not expand abbreviations or modern contractions when transcribing.
 If the abbreviation occurs in the first five words of the title proper, record a [variant title](/DCRMR/title/Variant-title) if considered important (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).

-## 0.5.9 Letters or words intended to be read more than once
+## 0.5.41 Letters or words intended to be read more than once

 **ALT note: This instruction is not present in DCRM, although it is present in pre-3R RDA.
 It is also present, albeit with different wording, in post-3R RDA, in the [Guidance / Guidelines on normalized transcription](https://beta.rdatoolkit.org/en-US_ala-914685cb-0fa2-394d-a0a2-16e537eb586a/p_sbr_vfs_b2b "Guideines on normalized transcription / Letters or words intended to be read more than once").**

 **The text of the main instruction comes pre-3R RDA.
 If we retain the instruction, we might want to modify it.**

-If a letter or word appears only once but the design of the source of information makes it clear that it is intended to be read more than once, repeat the letter or word.
+<a name="0.5.41.1">0.5.41.1</a> If a letter or word appears only once but the design of the source of information makes it clear that it is intended to be read more than once, repeat the letter or word.

 **End of pre-3R RDA text**